EVERSE-ResearchSoftware/RSQKit/pages/research_software/life_cycle.md

 <p align="center"><img src="../../images/rs-lifecycle.png" width="600" alt-text="Research software lifecycle" /></p>

+The research software lifecycle description used here was originally developed by the [Infrastructures for Quality Research Software](https://eosc.eu/advisory-groups/infrastructures-quality-research-software/)
+EOSC Task Force.
+This Task Force tried to achieve a common understanding on the processes in research software engineering to asses the research infrastructure needs.
+For this reason, the Task Force split into various subgroups investigating different aspects of the research software engineering process.
+SubGroup 1 of the Task Force took a closer look at the research software lifecycle, and reported its findings in the deliverable [Research Software Lifecycle](https://doi.org/10.5281/zenodo.8324828).
+The aim of this document was to illustrate the lifecycle of research software and how its instantiations for particular software projects are influenced by varying developer groups and their intentions.

 ## Lifecycle Stages

 TODO: Add a bit of explanation about each stage and provide links to task pages.